 By 1800, Dover soon took its place as a leading association, providing key leaders for the Baptist General Association of Virginia that organized in 1823.
 Even during those early years Dover included congregations representing the ethnic variety of the region, reaching as far as Maryland.
 We have a history of working with various believers in Kingdom causes.

 In the early 1830s, the Campbellite or “Reformation” movement found Dover Association dealing with problems of doctrinal compromise by advising the churches to exclude the disaffected members.

 After 1835, Dover exhibited a new unity and experienced rapid growth.
 In the ensuing years Dover has released churches from membership to form new associations, among them, Rappahannock, Hermon, Peninsula and Richmond.

 In 1955, the association created the office of Executive Secretary, today’s Executive Director of Missions.
 William E. Cullers served from 1955-1961.
 W. Paul Hepler served from 1962-1976.
 Richard T. Moore served from 1977-1995.
 Steven K. Allsbrook served from 1997-2017.
 Dr. Robert Dale and Rev. Rose Mary Stewart served as co-Intentional Interim Executive Director of Missions from 2017-2019.
+The Reverend Dr. Maria Lynn was called to serve as the Interim Executive Director of Missions on July 14, 2020 (click here to read more).
 Dover is discerning God’s call for the next Executive Director of Missions.
 Dover Baptist Association continues to help its family of churches serve Christ as it serves the churches and their leaders, encouraging each other and doing missions together.